ruben-acevedo/magic-gamma-telescope/README.md

 Rubén Acevedo is a data scientist with a passion for applying cutting-edge technologies to address critical challenges in the fields of Science, Economics, Social Causes, Healthcare and other related fields.

-You can contact me through my email rubenfsolorzano@hotmail.com if you find it necessary :)
+You can contact me through my email ruben.fernando@pucpr.edu.br if you find it necessary :)

 Thanks!